lammps/lammps/doc/src/pair_nnp.rst

 """""""""""

-This pair style adds an interaction based on the high-dimensional neural network potential method [1]_.
-These potentials must be carefully trained to reproduce the potential energy surface in the desired phase-space region prior to their usage in an MD simulation.
-This pair style uses an interface to the NNP library [2]_ [3]_, see the documentation there for more information.
+This pair style adds an interaction based on the high-dimensional neural network potential (HDNNP) method as presented in :ref:`(Behler and Parrinello 2007)
+<Behler_Parrinello_2007>`.
+HDNNPs are machine learning potentials which require
+careful training of neural networks prior to application in MD simulations.
+The pair style uses an interface to the *n2p2* library :ref:`(Singraber et al 2019)
+<Singraber_et_al_2019>` which is available on Github `here
+<https://github.com/CompPhysVienna/n2p2>`__.
+Please see the *n2p2*
+`documentation <https://compphysvienna.github.io/n2p2/>`__ for further details.
+*n2p2* (and hence this pair style) is compatible with neural network potentials trained with its own tools and with `RuNNer
+<https://www.uni-goettingen.de/de/560580.html>`__.
+However, at this point only
+short-range HDNNPs are supported.

-The maximum cutoff radius of all symmetry functions is the only argument of the *pair_coeff* command which should be invoked with asterisk wild-cards only:
+The maximum cutoff radius of all symmetry functions (the atomic environment descriptors of HDNNPs) is the only argument of the *pair_coeff* command which should be invoked with asterisk wild-cards only:

 .. code-block:: LAMMPS